upya4ko/PrusaSlicer-CreawsomeMod/README.md

 ---

 ## Post-processing script:
-By default PrisaSlicer move printhead to firsl layer height and then move to print start position, it may scratch print bed or smash paper clips that holding glass, to avoid this problem need combine first Z and fist X Y move.
+By default PrusaSlicer move printhead to firsl layer height and then move to print start position, it may scratch print bed or smash paper clips that holding glass, to avoid this problem need combine first Z and fist X Y move.